wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 }
 ```

 The precision value represents a maximum absolute deviation of synchronized time against the actual time on the server.
-For example, a value `0.5` means that the time provided by the `currentTime()` method maybe 0.5 seconds ahead or behind the actual time on the server.
+For example, a value `0.5` means that the time provided by the `currentTime()` method may be 0.5 seconds ahead or behind the actual time on the server.
 If the precision is not sufficient for your purpose, for example, if you need to display a real-time countdown in your application, then try to synchronize the time manually.
 The precision basically depends on how quickly is the synchronization response received and processed from the server.
 A faster response results in higher precision.

 ## Common SDK Tasks